 The Bishop’s Palace is delighted to welcome the South Wales Clarinet Choir for two lunchtime performances in the wonderful setting of The Bishop’s Chapel on Saturday 9th June.
 Works will include much-loved classics by Vaughan-Williams, Handel, Saint-Saens and others.

-The South Wales Clarinet Choir was formed in 2005 by Dominic Codera and Howard Braithwaite.
-Benefitting initially from the support of notable clarinettists Leslie Craven and Peter Fielding, the Group has gone from strength to strength, particularly from 2009 when Lynda Jeffery took over as Musical Director.
-The Choir now numbers 20 musicians covering the full range of instruments and includes professional clarinettists, music teachers and accomplished players.
+The South Wales Clarinet Choir was formed in 2005 and has since gone from strength to strength, particularly from 2009 when Lynda Jeffery took over as Musical Director.
+The Choir now numbers 20 musicians covering the full range of instruments and includes professional clarinetists, music teachers and accomplished players.

-SWCC’s repertoire is varied, ranging from Baroque to the present day, and includes arrangements of popular pieces together with original compositions.
+SWCC’s repertoire is varied, ranging from Mozart to Piazzola, and includes arrangements of popular pieces together with original compositions.

 Performances at 12pm and 2pm - included in standard admission